joseproenca/homepage-academic/content/other/vvml-questions/index.md

 __Guess:__
 As before, I think it should be ok for A3 (and A3a) to start before A2.

+__Pierluigi:__
+_"Similar comment as previous section.
+There is a concurrency problem to be represented correctly.
+I do not agree with the "suggestion": if an action has an input, it will take care on it.
+The input should be NULL (or EMPTY) but is there."_

 ## State & evolution of a workflow

 The __state__  could be a tuple of: